kwohlfahrt/coherent-point-drift/README.md

 Some sample points and a transform can be found in the `tests/fixtures` directory, as `ref.pickle`, `deg.pickle` and `xform.pickle` respectively.

-Other examples can be found in the `figures` directory, but these are not actively maintained.

 [setuptools]: https://docs.python.org/3.3/install/#the-new-standard-distutils
 [Python]: https://python.org